 Projects in this research area:

-In this project we investigate the life course determinants and mechanisms that help to preserve well-being in old and very old age.
+In this project we investigate the life course determinants and mechanisms that help to preserve well-being and health in old and very old age.

 The project “Lifetime social adversity and the ageing brain” focusses on the impact of lifetime socio-economic status on age-related cognitive performance and brain health.
 It aims at creating and validating a generative model for the estimation and prediction of the relationship between lifetime social adversity and age-related cognitive decline.

 Methodologies and Data Mining Techniques for the Analysis of Big Data based on Longitudinal Population and Epidemiological Registers (LONGPOP)